Policies

 Warning

-Modifying the policy is an advanced operation that can result in lockouts and render a system unusable.
-It is strongly recommended that policy only be modified in consultation with Technical Support.
+As emphasized previously, modifying policies, including the default ones, is an advanced operation.
+Incorrect changes can lead to system lockouts and render CipherTrust Manager unusable.
+It is strongly recommended that policy modifications are only performed in consultation with Thales Technical Support.

 The default policies enforce the following access control rules:

-Users may perform any operation on keys they created
+Users can perform any operation on keys they created (that is, they "own" the keys).

-Users can grant group permissions to the keys they created
+Key owners can grant group permissions to their keys.

 Taken together, these policies implement an authorization model that mimics SafeNet KeySecure Classic: